Reviews You Can Rely On

 The S-Curve shoulder strap makes an excellent women's option with its sharp bend just after passing over the shoulder allowing it to smoothly wrap under your arm without causing friction or restricting movement like men's shoulder straps can do.

 Because of the straight frame, the top of the pack isn't as close to your shoulders as with curvier models, so it can shift around sideways when hiking rough trails and climbing over logs.
-As long as heavier items were kept lower in the pack, our testers didn't find it to be a problem.
+As long as heavier items were kept lower in the pack, our testers didn't find it a problem.

 The hip belt is stationary and non-adjustable, which can feel restrictive if you are used to a pack with a swiveling hip belt, but for most, feels stable and supportive.
-Some testers found that the waist belt can sag in the rear, but because the part that hits your backside is flexible and well-padded, it isn't uncomfortable or painful as with packs having a rigid frame in this spot.
+Some testers found that the waist belt can sag in the rear, but because the part that hits your backside is flexible and well-padded, it isn't as uncomfortable or painful as with packs having a rigid frame in this spot.

 Credit: Adam Paashaus

 For some, the hip belt pockets are the most critical, and these are some of the largest and most functional we tested.
 Rather than going for a streamlined look, ULA has sewn two rectangular pockets with large zippered openings onto the existing belt.
 Our rectangular phones and maps thank them.
 You can easily fit most smartphones in these pockets and still have room for a map, compass, and at least three Snickers bars.
-And that's in just one of the two hip belt pockets leaving the other one free for a beanie, sunglasses, and a wind shell.
+And that's in just one of the two hip belt pockets, leaving the other one free for a beanie, sunglasses, and a windbreaker.

 Yes, a smartphone fits, but what's really important is how much candy will share the space.
 The answer?
 A whole bag of Swedish Fish.